News ticker: On personal computers

 Various applications have been developed over time to install news tickers on personal computer desktops using RSS feeds from news organizations, which are displayed in a fashion similar to those used by television channels but enable the user to access to underlying news stories, a feature not offered by traditional television channels.
 The Bloomberg Terminal and other stock market-tracking programs and devices also utilize tickers.

 A ticker may also be used as an unobtrusive method by businesses in order to deliver important information to their staff.
 The ticker can be set to reappear, stay on screen, or be put into a retractable mode (where a small tab is left visible on-screen).

 In the United Kingdom, broadcasters have stopped using this technology as other forms of communications have become available and increased in popularity.
 BBC News and Sky News discontinued their respective desktop tickers in March 2011 and 2012 to focus on other products, such as smartphone applications, to deliver updated information on breaking news and sport stories.

 News tickers on buildings

 Since the advent of the telegraph, newspapers commonly used their buildings to share the latest headlines.
 At first simple chalkboard signs were used for bulletins, but limelight illumination, electric lights, magic lantern projections, and other novel techniques were later employed.
 The method of using electric lights to spell out moving letters was invented by Frank C. Reilly (August 20, 1888 – April 10, 1947) and patented in 1923.
-Reilly called his invention the Motograph.
+Reilly called his invention the Motograph News Bulletin.